Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 • Domikey POM hybrid sets

-POM sets typically run $90 to $180 for blank sets because the material is harder to mold and runs smaller.
-Weight is also noticeable - POM caps are 10 to 15 percent heavier than equivalent PBT caps, which both contributes to the deeper sound and makes the board feel a touch firmer under finger weight.
+POM sets typically run $90 to $180 blank, because the material is harder to mold and production runs are smaller.
+Weight is noticeable too.
+POM caps are 10 to 15 percent heavier than the same cap in PBT, which feeds the deeper sound and makes the board feel a touch firmer under the finger.

 Gasket-mounted aluminum boards like the Mode 80, Keychron Q1 Pro, or QK75 pull the most out of POM.
-The board flex couples with the dense caps for maximum thock resonance, and a fully foamed tray-mount will kill most of the character you paid for.
+Board flex plus dense caps is where the thock comes from.
+A fully foamed tray-mount kills most of the character you paid for.

 MethodDurabilityWorks onTypical cost